Poland's PKN Orlen switches last coal power project to gas

-OSTROLEKA, Poland, June 25 (Reuters) - Polish state-run refiner PKN Orlen (PKN.WA) will build a gas, not a coal-fuelled power plant in Ostroleka by 2025, with capex seen at 2.5 billion zlotys ($661.55 million), the company's Chief Executive Daniel Obajtek said on Friday.
+OSTROLEKA, Poland (Reuters) - Polish state-run refiner PKN Orlen will build a gas, not a coal-fuelled power plant in Ostroleka by 2025, with capex seen at 2.5 billion zlotys ($661.55 million), the company’s Chief Executive Daniel Obajtek said on Friday.

 Warsaw had planned the power plant in north-east Poland would be fuelled by coal, but a surge in the price of the carbon permits utilities need to pollute in Europe forced the companies behind the project to change the fuel.